alliance-pcsg/orbis-label-printer/README.md

 This Cloud App developed by the Orbis Cascade Alliance generates individual spine labels to send to a label printer.
 A Settings page allows users to adjust fonts, margins, and label sizes, and a Configuration page allows administrators to set label prefixes by library and location.

-## Install the app

-This app is not yet available in the offical Ex Libris App Center.
-To test it, [install the Command Line Interface (CLI)](https://developers.exlibrisgroup.com/cloudapps/docs/cli/), clone this repository, and initialize it for your Alma environment.

 ## Generate Labels

 To generate a spine label, navigate to a screen with a single item.
 Possible paths include...